millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide400.md

 -   Learn how to query external data by the external tables

+-   Learn how to create data warehouse user

 ## Required Artifacts

 -   The following lab requires an Oracle Public Cloud account.
 You may your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.